algoristic/blog-articles/archive/from-xml-to-java/en.md

 ![Basic Project Structure](./src/doc/resources/01.png "Basic Project Structure")

 We only have our empty `de.algoristic.tutorials.xml` package and our XSD file at this point.
-Now make a right click on the XSD file and choose '_Generate_' > '_JAXB Classes..._'.
+Now do a right click on the XSD file and choose '_Generate_' > '_JAXB Classes..._'.

 ![Generate Java Classes](./src/doc/resources/02.png "Generate Java Classes")